zkHumans/zkHumans/README.md

 # zkHumans

-Zero-Knowledge Self-Sovereign Crypto-Biometric Decentralized Identity, Collective Association, and Access Control Platform.
+A protocol and platform for Zero-Knowledge Self-Sovereign Crypto-Biometric Decentralized Identity, Collective Association, and Access Control.

 ## The Stack